DIY Baby's Breath Bouquet + Boutonniere

 Learn how to make a simple baby’s breath bouquet and boutonniere in this easy DIY flower tutorial.

-We all know that baby’s breath is *super* affordable as well as super chic.
+We all know that baby’s breath is super affordable as well as super chic for wedding flowers.
 This previously considered “filler” flower has taken center stage in many a stunning wedding, and we’re thrilled to show you how you can create a simple baby’s breath bouquet all by yourself!
 Just follow the steps below to see how to create your own baby’s breath bouquet and boutonniere for your wedding day:

 - Baby’s Breath (about 2 bunches)

 - Ribbon (we used 1 yard each of three kinds – ours is from M&J trimmings)

 NOTE: because the bouquet flowers cost less than $10 total, we decided to “splurge” on really pretty ribbon.
 We bought velvet and a deep purple hand dyed silk.
 The velvet about about $3/yd, and silk about $5/yd.

 - 1/4″ thin velvet (matching color)